Composite & wood decks built to last Oregon's wet seasons.

 Answers to the questions Salem homeowners ask most about deck construction.

-Get a free, no-obligation estimate from Salem's most trusted deck builder.
+Free on-site estimates.
 We handle everything — design, permits, build, and final inspection.
+No hidden fees.